jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2021/Accenture-Cyber-Threat-Intelligence-Report-2021.md

 active campaigns and leading indicators of impeding attacks.
-He holds a Bachelor of Science in business administration from the American University of Rome and a Master of Science in terrorism studies from the University of East London.ContributorsPatton Adams, Will Archer, Adam Bumgarner, Bianca Forbes, Roya Gordon, Hannaire Mekaouar,
+He holds a Bachelor of Science in business administration from the American University of Rome and a Master of Science in terrorism studies from the University of East London.
+Jayson Jean
+Senior Manager
+Accenture Security
+Jayson Jean is Director of Business Operations for Accenture CTI in North America and the Asia Pacific region, with responsibility for business development of the Cyber Threat Intelligence portfolio.
+Prior to this role, Jayson has 14 years of experience building the strategic direction and leading product development for vulnerability management at Accenture CTI.
+23
+2021 Cyber Threat Intelligence Report
+210353
+About Accenture
-Nellie Ohr, Max Smith, Nancy Strutt.232021 Cyber Threat Intelligence Report About AccentureAbout Accenture SecurityAccenture is a global professional services company with leading capabilities in digital, cloud and security.
+Accenture is a global professional services company with leading capabilities in digital, cloud and security.
 Combining unmatched experience and specialized skills across more than 40 industries, we offer Strategy and Consulting, Interactive, Technology and Operations servicesall powered by the worlds largest network of Advanced Technology and Intelligent Operations centers.
-Our 569,000 people deliver on the promise of technology and human ingenuity every day, serving clients in more than 120 countries.
-We embrace the power of change to create value and shared success for our clients, people, shareholders, partners and communities.
+Our 569,000 people deliver on the promise of technology and human ingenuity every day, serving clients in more than 120 countries.We embrace the power of change to create value and shared success for our clients, people, shareholders, partners and communities.
+Visit us at www.accenture.com
+About Accenture Security
-Visit us at www.accenture.comAccenture Security is a leading provider of end\-to\-end cybersecurity services, including advanced cyber defense, applied cybersecurity solutions and managed security operations.
+Accenture Security is a leading provider of end\-to\-end cybersecurity services, including advanced cyber defense, applied cybersecurity solutions and managed security operations.
 We bring security innovation, coupled with global scale and a worldwide delivery